 |"After many years of trying to understand this feeling I gradually developed a separate identity adjacent to my nurtured identity.
 I live with a nurtured identity and my developed biological identity.
 The biological identity became the main Self that I feel.
 Imagine following the nurtured identity for most of your life, with a feeling there could be something else, and not knowing what, and then developing an authentic Self; where this Self is the feeling of connection with something more profound in your life."|

-If you would like to join this Adoption Group in Sydney,
+If you would like to participate in personal

 or for any enquiries,